Uber lost $1.8B in 2Q as riders stayed home and ordered in

 NEW YORK (AP) — Uber lost $1.78 billion in the second quarter as the pandemic carved a gaping hole in its ride-hailing business, with millions of people staying home to reduce the spread of the coronavirus.

-Its food delivery business grew as more people ordered in, but that growing part of its business didn’t turn a profit.
+Its food delivery business grew as more people ordered in, but that booming part of its business didn’t turn a profit.

 The San Francisco-based ride-hailing giant brought in $2.24 billion in revenue during the second quarter, down 27% from the same time last year, on a constant currency basis, the company said Thursday.